golemfactory/golem-architecture/arch-snapshot/arch.md

 and total run-time.

-The model parameters (for example coefficients of the linear Payment Model) are declared by the provider.
-Based on those, the requestor can make an informed decision about whether to enter such an agreement or not.
+The model parameters (for example coefficients of the linear Payment Model) are declared by the provider in the offer.
+Based on those, the Requestor can make an informed decision about whether to enter such an agreement or not.

 Because Payment Models operate on ExeUnit-defined Usage Counters, they are ExeUnit-dependent, but one Payment Model may work for multiple ExeUnits